 - When completing background check paperwork, please include all incidents and events – even the most minor infractions that may appear on your record.
 Include everything, even if the incident occurred several years ago.
 Failure to do so, whether or not such incidents resulted in conviction, may result in the denial or termination of internship placement.
 Many placement denials are the result of failure to disclose issues that would otherwise not have blocked a student’s placement.

 - Monitor your Mason email for placement updates – even your junk folder.
-The Clinical Practice Coordinator will only communicate with you via your Mason account.
+The Clinical Practice Specialist will only communicate with you via your Mason account.

 - All placement requirements, including the criminal background check, must be successfully completed before a teacher candidate is eligible to receive an internship placement.